Updated: 11/28/2019 | November 28th, 2019

 “Yeah, I really miss my boyfriend and family.
 This long-term travel thing just isn’t for me.
 I’ve cut my trip short and will be going home in a few weeks.”

-“Wow!”
-I replied.
+“Wow,” I replied.
+It’s not often you hear travelers say they going home early.
 “Well, it’s important to do what makes you happy.
 At the very least, traveling taught you something about what you do and do not like.
 That’s a win.”

 And, with that, we moved on with the conversation.

 She, like many others I’ve met on the road, headed back home, not in defeat, but victorious, content in the knowledge they discovered more about themselves.

 When I began my travels, a million and one fears and worst-case scenarios went through my mind.

 What if I get so lost I can’t find my way back?